In a nutshell

 • Carretera Toluca – México

-One stretch you should absolutely avoid is the road between San Cristóbal de las Casas and Palenque in Chiapas.
-Robberies are common here, which is why ADO no longer runs this route.
+You should also avoid the highway between San Cristóbal de las Casas and Palenque in the Chiapas region.
+Robberies are not uncommon there either — bus company ADO no longer operates this route at all.

 Center of Tulum

-Yes, Yucatán is considered one of the safest places in Mexico to visit.
-The peninsula is very popular with travelers, and because of that, a lot of effort goes into keeping tourist areas safe.
+Yes — Yucatán is one of the safest regions in Mexico.
+The peninsula is very tourist-oriented overall, and a lot of effort goes into keeping visitor areas secure.

-Is Mexico Safe to Visit for Women Traveling Alone?
+How Dangerous Is a Vacation in Mexico for Women Traveling Alone?

-Mexico is not necessarily more dangerous for women than for men.
-You can travel solo in Mexico as a woman without major issues.
+Mexico isn’t dramatically more dangerous for women than it is for men.
+You can travel to Mexico solo as a woman without any major issues.

 Natural Disasters in Mexico

-The country also has several active volcanoes, the most famous being Popocatépetl near Mexico City and Puebla.
+The country also has several volcanoes, 12 of which are active.
+The most dangerous is Popocatépetl, located near Mexico City and Puebla.

 Dangerous Animals and Diseases in Mexico

-• Spiders and scorpions: Most are harmless, but in rural areas it’s smart to check your shoes before putting them on and use a flashlight at night.
+• Spiders and scorpions: Most aren’t dangerous.
+If you’re sleeping outdoors, check your shoes before putting them on and use a flashlight when heading out at night.